To find out more, contact Nick Levett (+44 (0)20 7427 4908) or call us on +44 (0)20 7353 6381 for a confidential discussion.

 Year of Call:

-Gabor has appeared as sole counsel in the High Court, the County Court, the Employment Tribunal and before the disciplinary committees of professional regulatory bodies.
+Gabor has appeared as sole counsel in the High Court, the County Court, the Employment Tribunal, the First-tier Tribunal (Immigration and Asylum Chamber), and before the disciplinary committees of professional regulatory bodies.

+He is instructed by professional clients primarily on disputes where proceedings are imminent or ongoing.
 Gabor is qualified to work on a public access (i.e. direct access) basis.
-He accepts such instructions from individuals, companies and other organisations, relating to matters where litigation is imminent or has already started.
+He accepts such instructions relating to cases where litigation is already underway.

-Gabor is a member of the Civil Mediation Council (“CMC”) and a CMC Registered Mediator.
+Gabor is a Civil Mediation Council registered mediator.
 He accepts instructions to act as a mediator, or as a mediation advocate, both from professional clients and on a public access basis.

 Gabor’s legal skills are complemented by deep commercial and entrepreneurial experience from a 16-year career in investment management and investment banking.
 Before turning to law, he was a partner at Elsworthy Capital, a fund management business he co-founded.
 Earlier, Gabor was an investment strategist and portfolio manager for equities at Cheyne Capital.
 He was previously an economist at Dresdner Kleinwort (as it then was) and Goldman Sachs, advising on foreign exchange and sovereign bond investments in Emerging Europe and the Middle East.

-Gabor undertook the BPTC at City University.
-He has an LLM (Qualifying Law Degree) from Birkbeck College, University of London, an MPhil in Economics from the University of Cambridge; and a BA in Economics from Bard College (Annandale, New York).
-In addition, Gabor has studied at the London School of Economics, the University of Melbourne and the National Law School of India University (Bangalore), amongst others.
+Gabor has an LLM from the London School of Economics; an LLM (Qualifying Law Degree) from Birkbeck College, University of London; an MPhil in Economics from the University of Cambridge; and a BA in Economics from Bard College (Annandale, New York).
+In addition, he has studied at the University of Melbourne and the National Law School of India University (Bangalore), amongst others.
+Gabor undertook the BPTC at City University, London.

 Examples of recent matters:

 Contracts for difference on foreign exchange futures.
 Breach of contract by brokerage, by making margin call on investor’s positions when balances in investor’s accounts sufficient to keep positions open and by closing positions at a price below market.
 Drafted particulars of claim (assisted Michael Uberoi).
-Investor v Brokerage (2017).
+Investor v Brokerage (Commercial Court, 2017).

 With-profits life insurance.
 Constitution of classes for proposed scheme of arrangement under Companies Act 2006.
 Advice in writing.
 Life insurance (2017).